-Dividend income from financial assets at FVTPL is recognized in the statement of comprehensive loss within dividend income when the Fund's right to receive payments is established.
-Amounts not yet received are included in the statement of financial position in accrued interest and dividends receivable.
-Interest for distribution purposes earned on debt securities at FVTPL is recognized in the statement of comprehensive loss on an accrual basis.
+Dividend income from financial assets at FVTPL is recognized in the statements of comprehensive loss within dividend income when the Fund's right to receive payments is established.
+Amounts not yet received are included in the statements of financial position in accrued interest and dividends receivable.
+Interest for distribution purposes earned on debt securities at FVTPL represents the coupon interest received by the Fund and is recognized in the statements of comprehensive loss on an accrual basis.
+The Fund does not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds which are amortized on a straight-line basis.